truenas/documentation/content/SCALE/SCALETutorials/Network/ConfigureIPv6.md

 See [Implementing IPv6](https://www.truenas.com/docs/references/IPv6/) for more information.

 ## Configuring IPv6 Addresses
-After configuring your network infrastructure for IPv6, assign the IP addresses for your SCALE system.
+After configuring your network infrastructure for IPv6, assign the IP addresses for your TrueNAS system.
-Use the SCALE UI to configure your network settings.
+Use the TrueNAS UI to configure your network settings.
-If setting SCALE up for the first time after a clean install, use the Console Setup menu to enter IPv6 addresses.
+If setting TrueNAS up for the first time after a clean install, use the Console Setup menu to enter IPv6 addresses.

 ### Configuring an Interface Using the Console Setup Menu